derekjbernard/mvps-hosts-scripts/README.md

 __rm-mvps-hosts.sh__ strips the mvps host file by matching the first line in the header and deleting to the end of the file.

-Note: These scripts assume the mvps blacklist is exclusively at the end of the host file.
+__Note:__ These scripts assume the mvps blacklist is exclusively at the end of the host file.
 I keep all system and custom host entries above the blacklist.
 Entries should not be added after the blacklist.

-Compatability: I use this primarily on my mac, it supports clearing dns cache on OS X upto Yosemite 10.10.
-The script but works on most nix platforms.
+__Compatability:__ This will work on any nix platform that places it's host file in /etc/hosts (most do).
+This script looks detects os platform and will clear the dns cache on OS X upto Yosemite 10.10.

-Dependancies: bash 3+, curl
+__Dependancies:__ bash 3+, curl, uname